mwouts/itables/docs/custom_css.md

   name: itables
 ---

-## Custom CSS
+# Custom CSS

-You can change the CSS used to render the tables by either passing a custom CSS to the `show` function, or by changing `opt.css`.
+You can change the global CSS used to render the tables by either passing a custom CSS to the `show` function, or by changing `opt.css`.

 Note that the CSS must be the same for all the tables in a given notebook.
+To change the CSS for just one table, use the [`style`](advanced_parameters.html#position-and-width) argument of the `show` function.

 ```{code-cell}
 from itables import init_notebook_mode, show